 The average steer is butchered at 18 months old.
 If you’re raising a weaned calf, that means you’ll be waiting a year before you can fill your freezer.

 A well bred meat pig will be ready around 6-7 months old.
 If you buy an 8 week old piglet and feed it up to 6 lb of feed per day, then you can have a freezer full of pork chops, bacon, and sausage in as little as 4 months.

 Raise a piglet every 6 months and you’ll have more pork than you know what to do with, believe me.

 When you butcher a cow, you’re usually getting back 400-500 pounds of beef.
 It’s generally more than the average person can fit in their freezer, so you end up selling some of it to friends and family members.

 However, all of that beef only accounts for about a third of the cow’s live weight.
 Cows have an average dressing ratio of 62%, that means that a 1,200 lb steer may only have a hanging weight of 744 lb.

-That’s just with the skin, head, non usable organs, and hooves removed, more weight is lost as the butcher begins to remove extra bones and fat, and slice the carcass into retail cuts.
+That’s just with the skin, head, non-usable organs, and hooves removed, more weight is lost as the butcher begins to remove extra bones and fat, and slice the carcass into retail cuts.

-That’s not to say you can’t get those things back from the butcher (I highly recommend getting the bones and fat back), but they’re generally considered waste.
+You can still get those things back from the butcher (I highly recommend getting the bones and fat back), but they’re generally considered waste.